sematext/logagent-js/README.md

 Smart Log Parser and Log Shipper written in Node.

+Key features:
+- intelligent pattern matching
+- pattern library included
+- recognition of Date and Number fields
+- easy to extend with custom patterns and JS transform functions
+- replace sensitive data with SHA-1 hash codes
+- CLI to act as
+  - log format converter (e.g. text to JSON or YAML)
+  - Syslog Server (UDP),
+  - Heroku Log Drain,
+  - CloudFoundry Log Drain
+  - log forwarder to [Logsene](http://www.sematext.com/logsene/) from
+- node module to be used in Node.js programs
+- logagent-js is part of [SPM for Docker](https://github.com/sematext/spm-agent-docker) to parse Container Logs

+_How does the parser work?_
 The parser detects log formats based on a pattern library (yaml file) and converts it to a JSON Object:
 - find matching regex in pattern library
 - tag it with the recognized type